-The best material for a ski mask for sporting use is one that allows you to stay dry while working up a sweat in the cold.
-Working up a sweat in frigid temperatures can cause a chill as wind hits your body.
+The best material for a mask for sporting use is one that allows you to stay dry while working up a sweat in the cold.
+Working up a sweat in frigid temperatures can cause a chill as the wind hits your body.
 Dri-fit polyester blends make a great ski mask due to their stretchy, breathable material.

 Best breathable sports mask: Nike Therma Sphere

 Nike’s full-face ski mask is one of the best due to its Dri-Fit design that allows you to be as active as you’d like without worrying about the sub-zero temperatures.
 It’s warm, comfortable, and good value for a performance-based winter ski mask.
 It’s also a great mask for more casual wear, as it’s so light you can easily keep it in your pocket when heading indoors.